-When you're stressed for a prolonged period of time more blood is directed to your main organs, leaving your face looking pale and lifeless and any existing dark circles more pronounced.
-Stress can also cause the capillaries around the eyes to spill blood.
-The blood thins out under the skin and becomes oxidized forming a dark purple hue.
+It goes without saying that stress affects our bodies in a multitude of ways.
+When you're experiencing stress for prolonged periods of time excess blood is directed to your main organs.
+Stress can cause the capillaries around the eyes to spill blood as blood thins out under the skin and manifests as a dark purple hue.

-If you're already getting enough sleep, drinking enough water, and steering clear of salty foods, then the chances are those unwanted dark rings are hereditary as some families have more prominent bags.
-Under eye circles can also be attributed to darker skin pigmentation, meaning that individuals with darker skin tones are more likely to develop dark circles and under-eye-bags due to the level of melanin in their skin.
+If you're already getting enough sleep, drinking enough water, and steering clear of salty foods, it's likely that those unwanted dark rings could be engrained in your DNA.
+Under eye circles can also be attributed to darker skin pigmentation, meaning that individuals with darker skin tones are more likely to develop dark circles due to the higher level of melanin in their skin.